-Among the set of candidate routes candidate $\mathbf{R}(v, d)$, node v selects a single best route to reach the destination based on a well defined procedure (see [8]).
-To aid in description, we shall denote the outcome of the selection procedure at node v, i.e., the best route, as $\mathbf{bestR}(v, d)$, which reads the best route to destination d at node v.
+Among the set of candidate routes candidateR(v, d), node v selects a single best route to reach the destination based on a well defined procedure (see [8]).
+To aid in description, we shall denote the outcome of the selection procedure at node v, i.e., the best route, as bestR(v, d), which reads best route to destination d at node v.

-Having selected $\mathbf{bestR}(v,d)$ from $\mathbf{candidateR}(v,d)$, v then exports the route to its neighbors after applying neighbor specific export policies.
-The export policies determine if a route should be forwarded to the neighbor, and if so, modify the route attributes according to the policies (Section 3.2).
-We denote by $\mathbf{export}(v \to u)[\{r\}]$ the route sent to neighbor u by node v, after node v applies the export policies on route r.
+Having selected bestR(v, d) from candidateR(v, d), v then exports the route to its neighbors after applying neighbor specific export policies.
+The export policies determine if a route should be forwarded to the neighbor, and if so, modify the route attributes according to the policies.
+We denote by export $(v \rightarrow u)[\{r\}]$ the route sent to neighbor u by node v, after node v applies the export policies on route r.
 BGP is an incremental protocol: updates are generated only in response to network events.
 In the absence of any events, no route updates are triggered or exchanged between neighbors, and we say that the routing system is in a stable state.
 Formally,

-Definition 1 (Stable Routing State) A routing system is in a stable state if all the nodes have selected a best route to reach other nodes and no route updates are generated (and propagated) by any node.
+Definition 1 (Stable Routing State): A routing system is in a stable state if all the nodes have selected a best route to reach other nodes and no route updates are generated (and propagated) by any node.